Mykotoxine im Pferdedarm – das stille Risiko im Heu (3/5)

 Multiple authors · 2020 · Animals (MDPI), peer-reviewed, Open Access

-Comprehensive review of zeolite (including clinoptilolite) as a feed additive.
-Summarizes studies on mycotoxin binding, discusses in vitro and in vivo evidence, and clearly states the limitations: efficacy is toxin-specific and not universal.
+Comprehensive review of zeolite (incl. clinoptilolite) as a feed additive.
+Summarizes studies on mycotoxin binding, discusses in-vitro and in-vivo evidence, and clearly states the limitations: effectiveness is toxin-specific and not universal.

 https://pmc.ncbi.nlm.nih.gov/articles/PMC7106472/

-More from the series: Gut & Detoxification in Horses
+More from the Series: Horse Gut & Detoxification

 All parts of the series: